Cover Image Credit: AdamHillTravel for Pixabay

 Suggested Read: The Ultimate Sri Lanka Honeymoon Guide

 30 km from Kandy into the quiet town of Dumbara lies Huluganga Falls on the Hulu River.
 The river originating from the scenic Knuckles Mountain Range is the perfect escape to leave the onlookers awed.
-The 75-meter high waterfall, located in the Dumbara town, is a true beauty enclosed by nature’s allure.
-And it’s no wonder that Hulu is considered as one of the popular Kandy places to visit!
+The 75-meter high waterfall, located in the Dumbara town, is a-true beauty enclosed by nature allure.
+And it’s no wonder that-Hulu is considered as one of the popular Kandy places to visit!
 The Huluganga falls still maintains its pristine condition because of its natural setting.
 When visiting places in Kandy, make sure you add this one to your itinerary.
 Tourists will definitely enjoy the numerous rocks present in the bed of the waterfall.
 If they are feeling adventurous they can click pictures sitting on them.
 When looking for places to visit near Kandy, then don’t forget to stop by this majestic waterfall.

 Caution: The place experiences sudden and rapid increase in water level.
 Be wary!

-This is one of the top places to visit in Kandy Resembling the shape of a knuckle of a clenched fist from the top, Knuckles Mountain Range is probably one of the most scenic visiting places in Kandy.
+This is one of the top places to visit in Kandy Resembling the shape of a knuckle of a clenched fist from the top, the Knuckles Mountain Range is probably one of the most scenic Kandy tourist attractions.
 The mountain Range in the region towards the northern end of Sri Lankan highlands (39 km from Kandy) is the place to be.
-Perfect place to try your hands on adventure traveling and camping, the Knuckles Mountain Range spans from Matale to Kandy and is a treat for the nature lovers.
+Perfect place to try your hands-on adventure traveling and camping, the Knuckles Mountain Range spans from Matale to Kandy and is a treat for the nature lovers.
 Look around and embrace the wilderness brought to you by sprawling grasslands, jagged peaks, torrents of streams, and gushing waterfalls.
 Enjoy the series of painted canvas around.

 The best view of the range is the thick clouds that gather in the higher Montane area.
 Hiking is considered to be one of the best things to do in Sri Lanka.
 Adventurous tourists can try their hands at hiking to visit the cloud forests which house a lot of the flora and fauna of the place.
 They are mostly unique to the place and you cannot find them in the rest of the island country.
 If you want to reach the highest point of the terrain, then you need to climb 1863 m above the sea level.

 The great biodiversity of the Knuckles brings you wild boar, spotted deer, giant squirrel, barking deer, purple-faced leaf monkey, and mongoose.

 Just 1 km away from the Kandy city, the Bahirawakanda Temple is a major attraction and a distinct structure.
-The place is a popular attraction for Buddhists and there are quite a few international Buddhists relations meetings that are carried out here.
+The place is a popular attraction for Buddhists and there are quite a few international Buddhist relations meetings that are carried out here.
 This makes it one of the popular things to see in Kandy.
 The magnificent structure is huge and can be spotted from anywhere in the city.
 The place is also an important monastery where many Buddhist events do take place.
 The statue was started in 1972 and ended in 1993.
 You can take the steps to reach the top of the hill or you can take a tuk-tuk ride is all it takes to get to the temple premises.
 If you are traveling places in Kandy, don't miss this architectural wonder when you are in the city.
 People may actually see the Buddha statue from all around the city but it is a sight to visit it to see the beauty in an up-close-and-personal way.
 It takes about 200 LKR to visit the statue.
 If you are visiting Kandy in August, make sure you add it to your itinerary.

 Prime attractions of Bahirawakanda Temple: Exciting city view from the statue

 Enough of talks about spotting wildlife in their natural habitat!
 Time to spot greenery and exquisite plant varieties in their natural habitat.
 This Kandy tourist attraction is located in the close proximity of Peradeniya Royal Botanical Garden.
-Turmeric, Peppercorns, Cloves, Cardamom, Vanilla, Cinnamon, Cocoa, and Aloe Vera are the main plantations that are the highlights of this place.
+Turmeric, Peppercorns, Cloves, Cardamom, Vanilla, Cinnamon, Cocoa, and Aloe Vera are the main plantations that are the-highlights of this place.
 Visiting this place is one of the best things to do in Kandy for couples.